solithcy/SimpleBattleSim/README.md

    - **LowestHealth:** Attacks the lowest health enemy
    - **HighestHealth:** Attacks the highest health enemy
    - **Random:** Attacks a random enemy
+ - Attack is random every turn and not decided upon class instantiation.
+In my opinion this makes fights more balanced and fair.